BA/BA (Hons) Costume Design and Construction

 Mature/Access: Applications welcomed from mature students with relevant qualifications/experience.

-There will be some additional costs for materials.
+There will be some additional costs for materials used in personal projects.